freddiecoleman/comparison-site/readme.md

 ### Features currently in development

 * Implement aliases into attribute creation screen in admin panel
-* Needs tons of error checking:
+* Needs tons of error checking
-* * Make sure aliases follow guidelines (no special chars, no spaces)
+* Make sure aliases follow guidelines (no special chars, no spaces)